-Environmental and social issues like sustainability are becoming just as important to companies as cost and profit.
-Many have strategic initiatives in place for years to come but do not have a way of measuring their progress in their day-to-day operations.
-The leadership needs to track their carbon emission the same way as they track cost and profits, understand the trends, the contributions of each element in their supply chain, and improve by identifying causes.
+Sustainability is becoming just as important to companies as cost and profit.
+Many have strategic sustainability programs in place but lack a way to measure progress in day-to-day operations.
+Leadership needs to track carbon emissions like they track costs and profits.
+They must understand trends, contributions from each element in their global supply chain, and improve by identifying causes.

-Attribute-Based Planning (APB) in the form of supply chain software can help improve sustainability efforts.
-By use of attributes, one can associate the carbon footprint of every object in the supply chain.
-An attributed object could be a supplier, raw material, finished goods, equipment, a factory, a region, a distribution center or even a customer by demanding high carbon footprint products relative to others.
+Adexa Attribute-Based Planning (ABP) technology can help improve sustainability efforts both strategically and operationally.
+By using attributes, one can associate the carbon footprint or landfill index of every object in the supply chain.
+These objects could include suppliers, raw materials, finished goods, equipment, factories, regions, distribution centers or even customers.

-Plans can be evaluated and compared for their sustainability, high offenders can be identified, and trends can be tracked daily to see how much progress is being made internally or by suppliers and customers.
-This allows building a culture of sustainability into the operations by measuring projected carbon emission every time a plan is generated by the Adexa supply chain management software system.
+Plans can be evaluated and compared for their sustainability goals.
+High offenders can be identified and trends can be tracked daily to see progress made internally or by suppliers and customers.
+This builds a culture of sustainability into operations by measuring projected carbon emissions every time a plan is generated by Adexa’s supply chain management software system.

 In addition to reducing carbon emissions and promoting sustainable supply chain management practices, companies can also achieve cost savings.
 By aligning with United Nations’ goals and adhering to corporate social responsibility standards, companies can improve labor practices and promote a circular economy.
 Health and safety measures can also be improved through these initiatives.